Supporting the development of agroecological business models by linking food system actors along the value chain

 Authors: Manuel Narjes (Alliance Bioversity-CIAT), Boubaker Dhehibi (ICARDA), Christine Chege (Alliance Bioversity-CIAT), Hambulo Ngoma (CIMMYT), Simone Staiger-Rivas (Alliance Bioversity-CIAT)

 Agroecology is a transdisciplinary, participatory, and action-oriented approach for codesigning innovations that over time enhance food systems’ resilience, equity, and environmental and economic sustainability at the farm, organizational and institutional levels.
-The CGIAR Initiative on Agroecology departs from the premise that agroecological transitions involve the adoption of agroecological innovations (e.g., regenerative farming practices, inclusive business models (BMs) and finance, and participatory guarantee systems), which over time should increase the ability of small-scale producers, enterprises, and other food system actors to equitably partake in and benefit from new business opportunities.
+The CGIAR Initiative on Agroecology departs from the premise that agroecological transitions involve the adoption of agroecological innovations (e.g., regenerative farming practices, inclusive business models and finance, and participatory guarantee systems), which over time should increase the ability of small-scale producers, enterprises, and other food system actors to equitably partake in and benefit from new business opportunities.

-The Alliance Bioversity-CIAT is leading the work in Peru’s department of Ucayali, where the cacao VC was prioritized due to its economic importance.
+The Alliance Bioversity-CIAT is leading the work in Peru’s department of Ucayali, where the cacao value chain was prioritized due to its economic importance.
 Cacao production constitutes the main livelihood for many of the small producers along the ecological corridor that is being promoted along the Aguaytía river basin, as part of the regional government’s plan for the sustainable economic development of the department towards 2050.
 In particular, the potential contributions of cacao to restoration and conservation efforts (e.g., through agroforestry arrangements) justify a first focus on the cocoa value chain as an entry strategy for agroecology in the territory.
-The participants of the launch workshop of the initiative additionally emphasized their interest in addressing the agroecological transition at the farm level, which opens the future possibility of exploring for BM opportunities in complementary value chains that e.g., result from intercropping plantain and cacao.
-The cacao VC includes many actors from the private and public sector that already engage (or have expressed their interest in doing so) in agroecology.
+The participants of the launch workshop of the initiative additionally emphasized their interest in addressing the agroecological transition at the farm level, which opens the future possibility of exploring for business model opportunities in complementary value chains that e.g., result from intercropping plantain and cacao.
+The cacao value chain includes many actors from the private and public sector that already engage (or have expressed their interest in doing so) in agroecology.

 In Tunisia, the work is led by ICARDA in a territory that intersects the Kef and Siliana governorates in the north of the country.
-There, focus group discussions with farmers of local community-based organizations led to identifying five VCs (i.e., sheep meat, olive oil, cereals, figs and honey) that, among other innovations, already involve farming practices such as crop diversification and rotation, input reduction, and recycling, and thus have a noteworthy potential to contributing to an agroecological transition.
+There, focus group discussions with farmers of local community-based organizations led to identifying five value chains (i.e., sheep meat, olive oil, cereals, figs and honey) that, among other innovations, already involve farming practices such as crop diversification and rotation, input reduction, and recycling, and thus have a noteworthy potential to contributing to an agroecological transition.
 For instance, sheep meat (Kef) production has high social and cultural significance, generates a regular income to small breeders, and represents an important source of organic fertilizer in the region.
 Olive oil (Kef and Siliana), on the other hand is attractive for its high selling price, nutritional properties and cultural significance, while its production residues can be locally added value or composted to amend soils.

-The rapid agroecological value chain analyses provide a first diagnosis of the current agroecological status of the prioritized value chains in the agroecological living labs of Kenya, Peru, Tunisia and Zimbabwe.
+The rapid agroecological value chain analyses provide a first diagnosis of the current agroecological status of the prioritized value chains in the agroecological living landscapes of Kenya, Peru, Tunisia and Zimbabwe.
 This work sets the basis for identifying potential business models to be co-developed or upgraded through the integration of agroecological principles.